Merman: Literature and popular culture

 Mermen sometimes appear in modern comics, games, television shows and films.
 Although they were once depicted largely as being unattractive in some traditions as described in previous sections, in some modern works, mermen are portrayed as handsome, strong and brave.
 In the 1977–1978 television series Man from Atlantis, the merman as played by Patrick Duffy is described as a survivor from Atlantis.
 In the DC Comics mythology, mermen are a common fixture of the Aquaman mythos, often showing a parochialistic rivalry with humanoid water-breathers.
+In the Supergirl comics of the 1960s, Supergirl had a relationship with a merman named Jerro, similar to Supermans relationship with mermaid Lori Lemaris.
 The mermen or merfolk also appear in the Dungeons & Dragons game.
+Three mermen are featured in the music video for Madonna's 1989 song "Cherish".

 The Australian TV series Mako: Island of Secrets (2013–2016), a spin-off of H2O: Just Add Water, includes a teenage boy named Zac (played by Chai Hansen) who turns into a merman.
 The 2006 CG-animated film Barbie: Mermaidia features a merman character named Prince Nalu.

 The monster known as the Gill-man from the film Creature from the Black Lagoon could be seen as a modern adaptation of the merman myth.